On this page is information about the College Bus Network, Frequently Asked Questions and Public Transport Options.

 What other conditions of travel apply?

 All bus travellers, whether they are College students or not, must adhere to the College’s Conditions of Travel and the College Code of Conduct.
-Students and parents applying for bus travel must sign their acceptance of these conditions, which include carrying and presenting the correct pass and payment card (if appropriate), obeying the bus driver, bus captains and supervising teachers, behaving safely at all times, and setting an appropriate example to younger students.
+Students and parents applying for bus travel must sign their acceptance of these conditions, which include carrying and presenting the correct pass, obeying the bus driver, bus captains and supervising teachers, behaving safely at all times, and setting an appropriate example to younger students.

 What if I still have unanswered questions?